ahonn/stone-complier/README.md

-# stone-node
+# stone

-A simple programming language written for book "A new scripting language in two weeks" by Node.js
+A simple programming language with TypeScript.